How do I check my CPU System Specs?(Explained)

 What additional components you may acquire will be determined by your existing pieces.
 For example, if you have an older motherboard, you won’t be able to update to the newest CPU since your motherboard and the latest processor would most likely be incompatible.

-Check this Out Related here ====== >>> CPU: Why Is Smaller Better?
-(Explained)
+Check this Out Related here ====== >>> How Do You Install Liquid CPU Cooler (Explained)

 You can’t get the most significant graphics card available if your current power supply isn’t powerful enough to support the new GPU.